ranjithshivasami/ReactJsInterviewQuestions/README.md

 <details>
 <summary><strong>
-why we used functional component ?
+Why we used functional component ?
 </strong></summary>
 <p>
 Functional components are used in React for several reasons, and their popularity has grown significantly since the introduction of React Hooks.
 Here are some key reasons why you might choose to use functional components: